MrEVandG/dum-language/DOCUMENTATION.md

 "strict off";
 ```

-It is also recommended that if you don't want to use strict mode, adding `strict off` can help clarify.
+Even though it is off by default, it is recommended that you type "strict off" anyway just to clarify readers of your code.

 ## Variables